-As we focus on the climate indoor and out, paints that are eco-friendly and kind to the earth are on the rise, introducing non-tonic ingredients and minimal levels of fumes and VOCs (volatile organic compounds) as well as environmentally friendly manufacturing techniques and recyclable packaging to decorating.
+As we focus on the climate indoor and out, eco paint that is kind to the earth are on the rise, introducing non-toxic ingredients and minimal levels of fumes and VOCs (volatile organic compounds) as well as environmentally friendly manufacturing techniques and recyclable packaging to decorating.

-Key brands in this area include Earthborn, which holds the UK’s first EU Ecolabel for Indoor Paints and Varnishes, Paint The Town Green, which produces its water-based paints using hydro, wind and geothermal power from Icelandic volcanoes, Edward Bulmer, with its plastic free microporous paints that allows surfaces to breathe (a boon for heritage buildings), Eicó, which has an incredibly low VOC rating and is practically odor free (great for allergy suffers) and Cornish Milk Mineral Paint, a vegan brand which provides its toxin free, water based paints in recyclable cartons.
+Key brands in this area include Earthborn, which holds the UK’s first EU Ecolabel for Indoor Paints and Varnishes, Paint The Town Green, which produces its water-based paints using hydro, wind and geothermal power from Icelandic volcanoes, Edward Bulmer, with its plastic-free microporous paints that allow surfaces to breathe (a boon for heritage buildings), Eicó, which has an incredibly low VOC rating and is practically odor-free (great for allergy suffers) and Cornish Milk Mineral Paint, a vegan brand which provides its toxin-free, water-based paints in recyclable cartons.

 How to paint the ceiling

 Take time considering how you’d like your painted ceiling to impact the room.
 Want the ceiling to make a statement?
 Go for a high shine gloss, to bounce light around the space with drama and sparkle.
 After more of a calming feel?
 Chalky matt tones work well on the ceiling as they won’t be touched, so you can enjoy the soft texture without fear of damaging it.
 What white color to paint the ceiling?
 When in doubt, turn to a brilliant true white, which will act as a neutral backdrop to the rest of the room and let the walls do the talking.

 What paint finish to choose for the walls